DanWaywell/LowPolyModels/README.md

 # LowPolyModels

-This will be:
-Collection of models for retro style games, game development, and/or whatever.
+Collection of models for retro style games, game development.
-!!
-In development !!